 A specialist in music before 1600, Honey Meconi joined the faculty of the University of Rochester in 2004 as Professor of Music in the College Music Department and Professor of Musicology at the Eastman School of Music.
 She served as Director of the Susan B. Anthony Institute for Gender and Women’s Studies from 2007 to 2014, and was named Susan B. Anthony Professor of Gender and Women’s Studies in 2009.

-She is an expert on Renaissance music as well as on the music of Hildegard of Bingen (the twelfth-century polymath, poet, and composer), and is director of The Hildegard Project, a long-term undertaking to perform all of that composer’s music.
+She is an expert on Renaissance music as well as the music of Hildegard of Bingen (the twelfth-century polymath, poet, and composer), and is director of The Hildegard Project, a long-term undertaking to perform all of that composer’s music.
 Her latest book, Hildegard of Bingen, will be published by the University of Illinois Press.
 Other books include Pierre de la Rue and Musical Life at the Habsburg-Burgundian Court (Oxford University Press, 2003; reprint 2009) and the commentary volume to the facsimile edition of Brussels, Royal Library, Ms. IV.90 (Patrimonio Ediciones, 2007) as well as Early Musical Borrowing (editor, Routledge, 2004), Fortuna desperata: 36 Settings of an Italian Song (editor, A-R Editions, 2001), and Medieval Music (editor, Ashgate, 2011).
 She is currently writing a book on the cultural history of the chansonnier, and has published fiction under a nom de plume.

 Shorter publications include essays on Hildegard’s Lingua ignota, the editing history of Hildegard’s music and texts, the Oxford Bibliography of Hildegard, Margaret of Austria’s chansonniers, the Segovia manuscript, the cultural history of the chansonnier, London Royal 8 G. vii, the Munich partbooks, extreme singing, Petrucci’s mass prints, the Habsburg-Burgundian court manuscripts, Josquin’s reputation, Fortuna desperata, motet-chansons, Absalon fili mi, art-song reworkings, imitatio, performance practice, the Basevi chansonnier, the Rochester Fascicle, Vienna ÖNB 9814, Susan B. Anthony, and other topics.
 She has been a Fulbright Fellow in Belgium, Andrew W. Mellon Fellow at the University of Pennsylvania, and Fellow at the Villa I Tatti in Florence, and has received multiple grants from the National Endowment for the Humanities and other agencies, including a 2008–2009 Fellowship from the National Endowment of the Humanities to study the cultural history of the chansonnier.